gcobr/ads-checkout-demo/README.md

 // NAB now gets 1 free Stand out Ad (id: 22) for every 4 they purchase database.addFreeItemPolicy(105, 22, 4);
 ~~~

+## TODO

+The following improvements could be made to make this a Production-ready product:

+1. Unit tests for functions in the `discounts` module.
+At the moment, it is tested in an integrated manner only.
+1. Add live API documentation (Swagger).
+1. Configure GitHub Actions not to deploy branches other than `master` to the live environment.
+Instead, only run tests and build images.
+1. Usage of a real external database to store entities: customers, default prices, custom prices, pricing policies.
+1. Add API authentication.
+1. Add request limiting to API calls.